Being an advocate: what does it mean?

 It’ll also help to find out who’s responsible for what in your child’s school or other services your child uses.
 This way you’ll know who to talk to and what you can expect.

-If you have time, it can also help to get familiar with the UN Convention on the Rights of the Child, which applies in Australia.
+If you have time, it can help to get familiar with the UN Convention on the Rights of the Child, which applies in Australia.
+You can also check the laws in your state and territory at Youth Law Australia.

 If you stay calm and polite, people will be more open to your point of view.
 It’s often best to ask questions and make suggestions rather than demand things.
 For example, you could make a demand like ‘Give my daughter a place on the school cricket team’.
 But a suggestion might be more persuasive: ‘If my daughter gets a place on the cricket team, it’ll be great for the school’s reputation for treating boys and girls equally’.